 It can be difficult deciding how to embellish painted furniture

-Your painted furniture is pretty but does it WOW?
+Wanna be able to embellish painted furniture to make it WOW?
 Ok, I get it.
 You have completed your first few projects.
 But, you want to take your skills to the next level.
-You really want to embellish painted furniture but how exactly is that done?
+You really want to work on embellishments but how exactly is that done?
 What do people use to add interest to their painted furniture projects?
+(Find some of my best tutorials in my Ultimate guide to Furniture Painting!)

 Embellish painted furniture with images